kirilcvetkov92/Path-planning/README.md

 A Behavior Tree (BT) is a mathematical model of plan execution used in computer science, robotics, control systems and video games.
 They describe switchings between a finite set of tasks in a modular fashion.
 Their strength comes from their ability to create very complex tasks composed of simple tasks, without worrying how the simple tasks are implemented.
 BTs present some similarities to hierarchical state machines with the key difference that the main building block of a behavior is a task rather than a state.
 Its ease of human understanding make BTs less error prone and very popular in the game developer community.
 BTs have been shown to generalize several other control architectures.

+## Composite

+A composite node is a node that can have one or more children.
+They will process one or more of these children in either a first to last sequence or random order depending on the particular composite node in question, and at some stage will consider their processing complete and pass either success or failure to their parent, often determined by the success or failure of the child nodes.
+During the time they are processing children, they will continue to return Running to the parent.

+## Sequences

+The simplest composite node found within behaviour trees, their name says it all.
+A sequence will visit each child in order, starting with the first, and when that succeeds will call the second, and so on down the list of children.
+If any child fails it will immediately return failure to the parent.
+If the last child in the sequence succeeds, then the sequence will return success to its parent.

+It's important to make clear that the node types in behaviour trees have quite a wide range of applications.
+The most obvious usage of sequences is to define a sequence of tasks that must be completed in entirety, and where failure of one means further processing of that sequence of tasks becomes redundant.
+For example:
+## Selector

+Where a sequence is an AND, requiring all children to succeed to return a success, a selector will return a success if any of its children succeed and not process any further children.
+It will process the first child, and if it fails will process the second, and if that fails will process the third, until a success is reached, at which point it will instantly return success.
+It will fail if all children fail.
+This means a selector is analagous with an OR gate, and as a conditional statement can be used to check multiple conditions to see if any one of them is true.

+## Leaf

+These are the lowest level node type, and are incapable of having any children.

+Leafs are however the most powerful of node types, as these will be defined and implemented for your intelligent system to do the actions and behaviors specific or character specific tests or actions required to make your tree actually do useful stuff.

 #### The map of the highway is in data/highway_map.txt